RibasCode/quick-start/README.md

 - Contains a local script for making use of jQuery on its version 3.6.0
 - Fast performance optimitzation

-* Also jQuery CDN comented for fast start in case you want lighter weith project, you can remove the local files on:
+* Also jQuery CDN comented for quick start in case you want lighter weith project, you can remove the local files on:
 - assets/js/jquery